ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 We then need to fix the paths for the two **unbound** libaries which are the JRE System Library and the Server Library.
 As you can see, both are yet pointing to the WebSphere Application Server traditional V7.0 libraries from the old/original development environment.
 To update those libraries to point to the appropriate path in your environment, you need to select each of the libraries and click on the edit button on the right hand side of the properties dialog.

-For the JRE System Library, select the last option which says Workspace default JRE.
+For the JRE System Library, select the last option which says Workspace default JRE and click Finish.

 ![Source migration 42](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source42.png)

-For the Server Library, select the only WebSphere Application Server Liberty option.
+For the Server Library, repeat the steps but select the only WebSphere Application Server Liberty option and click Finish.

 ![Source migration 43](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source43.png)

+Click OK to close the properties window.

-**Repeat the above for all the projects**
+**Repeat the above for all the projects!**

 After updating the references to our actual Server and JRE System libraries, we should clean and rebuild the entire workspace.
 For doing so, click on Project --> Clean...
+Verify Clean all projects is selected and click OK.

 ![Source migration 45](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source45.png)